Dr. Badiul Alam Majumdar

 - Bangladesh Staff

-Dr. Badiul Alam Majumdar joined The Hunger Project as Country Director in Bangladesh in 1993 and was named a Vice President in 2003.
+Dr. Badiul Alam Majumdar joined The Hunger Project as Country Director in Bangladesh in 1993 and was appointed a Global Vice President in 2003.
 He is the founder-Secretary of Shujan (Citizens for Good Governance), a civil society organization.

 Dr. Majumdar was born in February 1946 in Comilla, Bangladesh.
 He received his Bachelor of Commerce with Honors (1967) and Master of Commerce (1968) from Dhaka University.
 From 1970-71, he took his first trip to study in the U.S. on a Graduate Fellowship for International Understanding, sponsored by the Rotary Foundation, at Claremont Graduate School.
 He earned a Master of Business Economics (M.B.E.) from Claremont and then went on to earn his Doctor of Philosophy (Ph.D.) in Economics from Case Western Reserve University, USA.